 Middle East and Africa

-In this chapter of our Annual Insurance Review 2020, we look at the main developments in 2019 and expected issues in 2020 in the Middle East and Africa.
+In this chapter of our Annual Insurance Review 2022, we look at the main developments in 2021 and expected issues in 2022 for the Middle East.